mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     ```
 1. Modify the variables in `variables.tf` as per your setup.

-1. Obtain a domain name for the sandbox, example, `mosip.net`.
+1. Obtain a domain name for the sandbox using AWS Route53, example, `mosip.net`.

 1. Run terraform:
     ```
+    $ terraform init # One time
     $ terraform plan
     $ terraform apply
     ```